 Do I need to “strip” my diapers?

 49% of respondents to strip their diapers, even if their detergent is working well.
 40% don’t strip, and 11% selected “other.”
 People strip because of microfiber stink, ammonia smell, repelling and other issues.
 Some people commented that they didn’t necessarily need it but didn’t think it would hurt, or were seeing if it would help with baby’s rash, thought it was a good idea since they shared a washer, were stripping preventively and so forth.
 “Stripping” varies from a soak and/or extra rinses, to some bleach, Calgon, dawn or similar added occasionally.
+(I find that with the proper detergent & wash routine, you should not need to strip your diapers)

 What detergent works best?